CJengineer18/non-linear-equations-solution/README.md

-# Non-linear-Equations-Solution
+# non-linear-Equations-Solution
-Implement of non-linear equation solution algoritms in JavaScript
+Implement of nonlinear equation solution algorithms in JavaScript.
+For learning use only.

+License: MIT